 So I find myself this week with the urge to fill my nest.
 It’s a bizarre feeling.
 My logical mind has no desire to dive back into the trenches and create another wonderful little human.
 But my heart and body beg me to reconsider.

 The past couple of years I feel as if I have slowly emerged from life as a mum of little kids.
 As if the fog has been lifted.
 I find myself trying to discover who I am.
-Not the roles I fulfill.
+Not the roles I fulfil.
 But who I am now at 35.

 You often lose yourself when you become a Mum.
 Your identity changes.
 Your passions shift.